LudovicBoudi/Cyonima.ops.php.lib/README.md

 * Adding ssh with proxy jump function and associated documentation
 * Adding ssh with id_rsa auth function and associated documentation
 * Adding ssh with proxy jump and id_rsa function and associated documentation

+08/03/2024 :
+* Refactoring of all ssh set of functions into the Ops_class_ssh
+* Refactoring of the documentation